neurodesk/neurodeskedu/books/tutorials/electrophysiology/EEG_mne-python.md

 description: >
   Use mne-python to load, pre-process, and plot example EEG data in a jupyter notebook through vscode.
 ---
+# Analysing EEG Data with MNE

+Use mne-python to load, pre-process, and plot example EEG data in a jupyter notebook through vscode.

 ---
 > _This tutorial was created by Angela Renton._